anhtholee/zalo-hit-song/README.md

 - Embedding features: Generated from neural network, the idea is from this original paper: [Entity Embeddings of Categorical Variables](http://arxiv.org/abs/1604.06737), which was inspired by Word2Vec's.

 ### Modelling
-Final submission is weighted average of 5 models:
+Final submission is the weighted average of 5 models:
 - XGBoost
 - CatBoost
 - Naive (this predicts the mean of artist/composers/album/genre ranking for each song, using the respective priority)